 Q. When is my appointment time?

-A. The University assigns registration appointment times for undergraduate students between November 27 and December 8.
-The times are determined by the credits completed, and then are randomly assigned (you can read more about how registration times are assigned here).
-You can view your assigned time on Wolverine Access starting November 13.
+A. The University assigns registration appointment times for undergraduate students between November 26 and December 7.
+The times are determined by the credits completed, and then are randomly assigned.
+You can view your assigned time on Wolverine Access starting November 12.

 Q. Do I need to use backpack before registration opens?